Skip to content

 1. Both clients connect to Signal Fish over WebSocket.

-2. Signal Fish coordinates room creation, matchmaking, and relays each player's connection details to the other.
+2. Signal Fish coordinates room creation, matchmaking, and relays each player's legacy peer metadata through GameStarting.

 What Signal Fish Does